mused-ink/docs/src/v1/guide/index.md

 ## Getting Started

-If you have not installed our plugin yet, The [Installation](02-installation.html) page shows how toinstall Auto-Layout for Sketch.
+If you have not installed our plugin yet, The [Installation](02-installation.html) page shows how to install Auto-Layout for Sketch.

 ## Sketch File Tutorial

-We recommend downloading our Sketch file tutorial and playing around with it while reading through.
+We recommend downloading our Sketch file tutorial and playing around while reading through.

 [Download](https://cl.ly/2m2J2K3Q0I1X/download/AutoLayout-Tutorial.sketch)